solodev/dynamic-state-dropdown/README.md

 # Dynamic State Dropdown
-It's usually the details that sets websites apart.
+It's usually the details that set websites apart.
 [Solodev](https://www.solodev.com/) shows how to add a dynamic state dropdown to your forms using [selectize.js](http://selectize.github.io/selectize.js/) so that your users can quickly find their dropdown selection.

 ## Tutorial